Code-Institute-Submissions/cigarist/README.md

 ### Heroku Deployment
 To host this project on Heroku please follow the steps below:

-#### Step 1: Setting Up Heroku
+#### Step 1:
-1. Create a Heroku account.
+1. Login to Heroku account.

-2. Create a new app and select your region.
+2. Create a new app.

+3. Select your region.

 #### Step 2: Preparing Local Workspace for Heroku
-1. In the terminal window of your local IDE type **pip3 freeze --local > requirements.txt** to create a requirements.txt file.
+1. Create a requirements.txt file in the terminal window of your local IDE type **pip3 freeze --local > requirements.txt**.
 This file is required so that Heroku knows which files needs to be installed.

-2. In the terminal window of your local IDE type **python app.py > Procfile** to create a Procfile.
+2. Create a Procfile in the terminal window of your local IDE type **python app.py > Procfile**.
 This file is required so that Heroku knows which file is used as its entry point to get the app running.

 #### Step 3: Pushing files to Heroku
-1. In the terminal window of your local IDE type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password
+1. In the terminal window type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password.

-2. Commit all your files and type in the same terminal window **git push heroku master**.
-Now all your files are committed to Heroku
+2. Commit all your files and **push** to your repository master.

 #### Step 4: Setting the Configuration Variables in Heroku
 1. Go back to your Heroku account and go to **settings**